This email and any attachments is intended for the named recipient(s) only.

 Due to the nature of our services, in most cases it is not possible for us to give individuals the opportunity to engage with us on an anonymous basis or using a pseudonym unless required by law.

 The collection of an individual’s personal information will assist us in delivering our professional services.
 We collect and use personal information for various purposes predominantly including:

 We may collect personal information in various ways including:

-In providing personal information to us, an individual consents to Directors Australia storing this information on its hard copy systems and servers.
+In providing personal information to us, an individual consents to Directors Australia storing this information on its hard copy systems, recruitment and CRM system and servers.